 Piggybacking on other research is not the only way to source an infographic, though.
 Your business also does market research and customer surveys.
 PriceGrabber took its Black Friday customer survey data and created a visual-heavy and information-light infographic with plenty of eye candy.
 Even something as dry as life insurance could create an interesting infographic around the top motivations for purchasing life insurance based on a customer survey.

 Which brings us to the second critical factor: design.
 A boring infographic will get you nowhere fast, whether it’s the data behind the infographic or its visual design that lacks luster.
 Likewise, infographics that are overly complex, crowded, or just plain confusing will also likely have little success.
 In other words, don’t whip up a pie chart in Excel and try to pass it off as an exciting infographic.
 If you don’t have the design talent in-house to conceive of and create compelling infographics, look to your creative agency or an agency that specializes in infographics or design.

 Video offers another engaging format for infographics.
-Imaging multiple panes of static or lightly animated infographics strung together with a voice over to tell a more involved story.
+Imagine multiple panes of static or lightly animated infographics strung together with a voice-over to tell a more involved story.
 For example, this infographic entitled “The Crisis of Credit” was created by a graduate student as part of his thesis work.
 Note how the animation flow makes a rather dry topic more engaging and trustworthy.

 Hosting and Promoting Infographics